OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 - matching a tag that contains certain value `/INCLUDED_VALUE/`.
 - matching a tag that contains a certain value between a separator string (e.g. semicolon) `/(^|^.+;)LIST_VALUE(;.+$|$)/`.

-Currently setting regex flags is not supported.
-All of them are turned off except for the *match case sensitive* flag.
+Currently, setting regex flags is not supported.
+All of them are turned off except for the *match case-sensitive* flag.

 **Notation summary:**